 Beneficial impact within and beyond the education sector

 We are a School that is seeking to redefine the education and professional development of the children and young people’s workforce.
 We offer distinctive and creative programmes that are responsive to the changes taking place in society, focusing on the diverse skills required of modern professionals.
 For example, our BA Early Years with Enterprise programme combines an early years education with the knowledge and expertise to run a profitable business, the twin talents that successful nursery owners and workers require.
+Our BA Hons Innovation and Skills for Social Change looks at a range of social issues that affect people globally, and explores the hidden strengths and opportunities in communities.
 For practising professionals, our innovative MRes programme in Professional Practice offers the opportunity to gain academic support and accreditation for applied development work that they may already be carrying out, or be about to carry out, in their workplace.